raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 timers: the inactivity timeout, and the keepalive interval.
-Just because a DSO Session has no traffic for an extended period of time does not automatically make that DSO Session "inactive", if it has an active state that is awaiting events.
+Just because a DSO Session has no traffic for an extended period of time does not automatically make that DSO Session "inactive", if it has active state that is awaiting events.

 ***